cypress-io/cypress-documentation/CONTRIBUTING.md

   `https://$BRANCH_NAME--cypress-docs.netlify.app` where `$BRANCH_NAME` is your
   git branch name.
 For example, if my branch was named `my-branch`, my branch preview will be available at `https://my-branch--cypress-docs.netlify.app`.

-### Writing the Changelog

-When adding to the Changelog, create a new file in [`content/_changelogs`](/content/_changelogs) named as the version number.
-Be sure to follow the category structure defined below (in this order).
-Each bullet point in the list should _always_ be associated to an issue on the [`cypress`](https://github.com/cypress-io/cypress) repo and link to that issue (except for Documentation changes).

-#### Categories

-- **Summary** - If it is a large release, you may write a summary explaining what the point of this release is (mostly used for breaking releases)
-- **Breaking Changes** - The users current implementation of Cypress may break after updating.
-- **Deprecations** - Features have been deprecated, but will not break after updating.
-- **Features** - A new feature
-- **Bugfixes** - A bug existed in Cypress and a PR fixed the issue
-- **Misc** - Not a feature or bugfix, but work that was done.
-May be internal work that was done and associated with an issue
-- **Documentation Changes** - our docs were updated based on behavior changes in release

 ### Contributor License Agreement